Nawal00/Project-3/README.md

 ### Users and sessions
 The users can register on Hidden Gems through Register Page and Sign In through Login Page.
 The users must be logged in to add new gems, create new trip to the database and follow other users.

 Signed in users can access their Profile page.
 From here they can see the number of gems and trips they have uploaded and the users they follow.
-User profile images are uploaded using FileStack, but the FileStack API key last for 15 days therefore, I've taken it off.
+User profile images are uploaded using FileStack, but the FileStack API key last for 15 days therefore I've taken it off.

 <img width="1271" alt="Screenshot 2019-03-26 at 21 51 37" src="https://user-images.githubusercontent.com/42609274/55036049-62935680-5011-11e9-98ab-8eb6662d5ab6.png">
 <img width="1271" alt="Screenshot 2019-03-26 at 22 38 52" src="https://user-images.githubusercontent.com/42609274/55038198-fa943e80-5017-11e9-993e-e0fd38b191ce.png">